Skip to content

 The number in brackets ([N]) is a 1-indexed counter per message.
 Each marker maps to io.mindroom.tool_trace.events[N-1] in the message metadata.

 When show_tool_calls is disabled for an entity, tool markers are omitted from the message text and tool-trace metadata is not attached.
-The agent still shows typing activity during hidden tool calls.
+If a routed tool needs an isolated worker, streaming may still show a generic worker warmup line such as Preparing isolated worker....
+That hidden-tool warmup copy never includes tool names or tool-trace metadata.

 Cancellation and Errors

 Users can cancel an in-progress response by reacting with 🛑 on the message being generated (see Stop Button).
-When cancelled, the streamed message is finalized with:
+An explicit user stop finalizes the streamed message with:

 <partial text so far>